 Jungle Operations Training Course

-The Jungle Operations Training Course (JOTC) spans 20 (day zero included) days through which students execute a 19 day program of instruction.
+The Jungle Operations Training Course (JOTC) spans 12 days through which students execute a 12 day program of instruction.
 Subjects focus on jungle mobility training, waterborne operations, combat tracking, jungle tactics, survival training, and situational training exercises at the squad level.
 Graduates of the JOTC learn tactics, techniques, and procedures required to fight, win, and survive within any jungle environment.
-The course consists of three weeks of training following the crawl, walk, run methodology embedded within each activity as well as the overall training path.
+The course consists of two weeks of training following the crawl, walk, run methodology embedded within each activity as well as the overall training path.

 Air Assault Course